 The HDW provides opportunities for undergraduate and graduate students to participate in research projects led by Washington University faculty.
 For information, please email Douglas Knox with a short description of your interest in the program.

 Past participants have found it a valuable professional development opportunity.
-Projects in 2013 included
+Recent projects have included

 - Violence Against Women Database (Jami Ake, IPH)